jcoronelcortes/perform-2023-hotday/Advanced Cloud Platform Monitoring/content/04_Fluentbit/02_Forward the logs to Dynatrace/index.md

 - use the right filter plugin to batch the logs before sending it to dynatrace
 - configure the http output plugin to send the logs to dynatrace

-### Step 1: Create a ClusterFilter
+### A) Create a ClusterFilter

 In our case we want to send all the logs collected by Fluentbit from our Pods.
 To be able to throttle everything we would apply it on the logs taged: `kube.*`

-Edit our cluster template again:
+1. Edit our good friend the cluster template:

 ```bash
 vi ~/HOT_DAY_SCRIPT/exercise/04_Fluent/cluster_filter_template.yaml